Derek Slywka: Toronto Argonauts

 On September 24, 2024, it was announced that Slywka had signed with the Toronto Argonauts, as a defensive back, to a practice roster agreement.
 He did not dress in a game in 2024 and was on the practice roster when the Argonauts defeated the Winnipeg Blue Bombers in the 111th Grey Cup game.
 His contract expired after this game, but he re-signed with the team on November 27, 2024.

 In training camp for the 2025 season, Slywka spent time at both receiver and defensive back.
 After a strong showing, he was named the team's opening day starter at safety and played in his first professional game on June 6, 2025, against the Montreal Alouettes where he recorded three defensive tackles and one interception.
 On June 29, 2025, in a game against the Ottawa Redblacks, Slywka scored his first career touchdown when he recovered a Kalil Pimpleton fumble and returned it 105 yards for a score.
 This was the fourth-longest fumble return in CFL history.
 In the same game, he returned a missed field goal 120 yards for his second career touchdown, helping the Argonauts to a 29–16 win over the Redblacks.
+He played in 15 regular season games in 2025 where he had 46 defensive tackles, three interceptions, and two forced fumbles.